pattukkaaran/Cassette/_posts/2019-08-15-enna-solla-pogiraai.md

 \[Not a Music Video but I'm amazed by the sound quality that Saregama Lyric Videos offer.
 No other labels match this quality.\]

-Like I mentioned in the very 1st post of this blog [https://pattukkaaran.in/blog/oh-you-are-here](https://pattukkaaran.in/blog/oh-you-are-here)."Kandukonden Kandukonden" is one of the very 1st cassettes I owned.
+Like I mentioned in the very [1st post of this blog](https://pattukkaaran.in/blog/oh-you-are-here)."Kandukonden Kandukonden" is one of the very 1st cassettes I owned.
 You know, as a kid I never had the ear for Melodies.
 'Smayiyai' remained my favorite all my school days.

 ![](/img/sandana-thendral-ajith.jpg)